Ngatz/C2C-CTF-2026/README.md

 The challenges solved and documented in this repository include:

 - **Forensic**
-  Analysis of files, memory dumps, network traffic, and other digital artifacts.
+  Analysis of logs, files, and other digital artifacts.

 - **Misc**
   Non-standard challenges such as scripting, automation, logic puzzles, and multi-discipline problems.